dhbahr/cenit_doc/integrations/twilio_integration.md

 ##Schema

-CenitHub has a pre-defined SMS Schema:
+Cenit.io has a pre-defined SMS Schema:

 ```json
 {